 MIA: A Greater Evil was shot in ten gruelling days, with a small but brilliant cast.
 Every scene was shot on location – in the jungle, in caves or on rivers and there was some intense acting required, by day and by night.
 In fact many of the more shocking and most dramatic scenes happen in broad daylight.

-Operating on a tight budget, we also had some crew members pitching in for non-speaking roles, including a cameo so fantastic from our sound man, Lee Mason, that he received a huge and spontaneous round of applause for his incredible performance.
+Operating on a tight budget, we also had some crew members pitching in for non-speaking roles, including a cameo so fantastic from sound man, Lee Mason, that he received a huge and spontaneous round of applause for his incredible performance.
 He did a long action sequence perfectly – in one take.
 I couldn’t believe what I was watching.

 At the other end of the acting scale, we also had Sahajak Boonthanakit guest-appearing in a short role in the film.
 He’s Thailand’s leading actor, having been in over 30 Hollywood films, including, recently, Gold and No Escape, and he brought some heavyweight acting skills and experience to the film, as well as helping to produce it.

-I also got a cameo role in the film, but if I tell you what it is, I’ll get my head kicked in by my fellow-Producers, and as there are four of them, and only one of me, that might be unwise…
+I also have a cameo role in the film, but if I tell you what it is, I’ll get my head kicked in by my fellow-Producers, and as there are four of them, and only one of me, that might be unwise…

 I’ll write more about the film as the editing process continues, but everyone’s pretty excited about it right now, and justifiably proud of what we have all achieved in a fantastic, artistic collaboration.